soda480/threaded-order/README.md

 * Mock upstream results for single-function runs
 * Graph inspection (`--graph`) to validate ordering and parallelism
 * Clean pass/fail summary
+* A failure in a function causes all of its dependents to be skipped.

 ### CLI usage
 ```bash